Suicide Prevention Council of Roanoke Valley hosts several campaigns throughout the year. Click below to learn more!

 Suicide Prevention Month

 September is an important time to help spread prevention awareness about suicide.
-Suicide is the second leading cause of death among 10 to 34-year-olds and it is estimated that over 48,000 Americans died by suicide in 2019.
+Suicide is the second leading cause of death among 10 to 34-year-olds and it is estimated that over 49,000 Americans died by suicide in 2023.
 Prevention efforts for the month focus on prevention, warning signs, and strive to reduce the stigma associated with suicide.

 Please join us in raising awareness about suicide and learning ways to help PREVENT suicide.
 We can all make a difference!
-Take a training to learn more about what you can do.

 You can also sign up to bring a training to your group/organization!
+Click Here

 Like us on Facebook and Instagram @spcrv for updates